Freedom of information

 ASQA routinely publishes information about its activities that may be of interest to the Australian community.

-ASQA manages requests for information in accordance with the Guidelines issued by the Australian Information Commissioner under s 93A of the FOI Act.
+ASQA manages requests for information information under the guidelines issued by the Australian Information Commissioner under s 93A of the FOI Act.

 The FOI Act gives any person the right to:

-- access copies of documents (except exempt documents) that ASQA holds
+- access copies of documents (except exempt records) that ASQA holds

 - ask for information ASQA holds about them to be changed or annotated if it is incomplete, out of date, incorrect or misleading